What prevents industrial companies from polluting the air we all breathe and the water we all drink? Government regulations.

-The new policy allows each state to decide how to conform to the overall emissions limits.
+The Clean Power Plan allows each state to decide how to conform to the overall emissions limits.
 President Obama has told the EPA to have the new rules in place by June, 2015.

 U.S. fisheries recovering as result of 1996 law